IMTEK-FreiStat/FreiStat-IoT/README.md

 ## Chronoamperometry Firmware
 This firmware allows to perform chrononamperometry.
 After a predefined number of current samples is averaged (necessary to reduce data output rate for USB communication), the result is sent to the serial port.
-The CA_plotter.py script can be used to plot the values during the measurement (ensure that in firmware the `DEBUG` and `ADI_DEBUG` makros are uncommented).
+The CA_plotter.py script can be used to plot the values during the measurement (ensure that in firmware the `DEBUG` and `ADI_DEBUG` makros are commented out).

 Configure the measurement (CA parameters, sampling frequency, potentiostat settings) with the `AD5940AMPStructInit()` function.